AI4SoilHealth/SoilHealthDataCube/README.md

 ### Contacts
 These maps are created by [Xuemeng](xuemeng.tian@opengeohub.org), [Rolf](rolf.simoes@opengeohub.org), [Davide](davide.consoli@opengeohub.org), [Leandro](leandro.parente@opengeohub.org), [Robert](robert.minarik@opengeohub.org) and [Yu-Feng](yu-feng.ho@opengeohub.org) from [OpenGeoHub](https://opengeohub.org/).
 If you spot any problems in the maps, or see any possible improvements in them, or see any potential collaborations, or etc..., just raise an issue [here](https://github.com/AI4SoilHealth/SoilHealthDataCube/issues) or send us emails!
 We appreciate any feedbacks/helps that could refine them.

+## 30m maps of SOCD and prediction uncertainty for Europe (2000–2022) in 3D+T
+### Summary
+The folder **SOCD_map** contains scripts used to test, train, evaluate predictive models for soil organic carbon density (SOCD, kg/m3) based on
+- 22,428 lab measurements with both SOC content (g/kg) and fine earth (size < 2mm) bulk density.
+- a wide range of environmental covariates, especially the time series of 30m Landsat-based spectral indices.

+The scripts used to generate the figures in the paper are also included.

+Please cite as:
+- Tian, X., de Bruin, S., Simoes, R., Isik, M. S., Minařík, R., Ho, Y.-F., Şahin, M., Herold, M., Consoli, D., & Hengl, T. (2024).
+Spatiotemporal prediction of soil organic carbon density for Europe (2000–2022) in 3D+T based on Landsat-based spectral indices time-series., submitted to PeerJ, preprint available at: [tbf].

+### Disclaimer
+Data layers available [here](https://doi.org/10.5281/zenodo.13754344).
+These are preliminary maps.
+The code and data will be submitted for scientific review.
+Errors and artifacts are still possible.
+In case you spot an issue or artifact in maps, please report [here](https://github.com/AI4SoilHealth/SoilHealthDataCube/issues), Many thanks in advance!

 ## Disclaimer
 The production of these data layers are parts of [AI4SoilHealth](https://cordis.europa.eu/project/id/101086179) project.
 The AI4SoilHealth project project has received funding from the European Union's Horizon Europe research an innovation programme under grant agreement No. 101086179.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commision.
 Neither the European Union nor the granting authority can be held responsible for them.
 The data is provided “as is”.
 AI4SoilHealth project consortium and its suppliers and licensors hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
 Neither AI4SoilHealth Consortium nor its suppliers and licensors, makes any warranty that the Website will be error free or that access thereto will be continuous or uninterrupted.
 You understand that you download from, or otherwise obtain content or services through, the Website at your own discretion and risk.